tapanagupta/ooi_port_agent/README.rst

-The port agent is a process which lives in between instrument driver and instrument and manages the physical connectionto the instrument.
-It has all the logic internally to manage the connection and broker data between between the instrument and driver.
+The port agent is a process which lives in between instrument driver and instrument and manages the physical connection to the instrument.
+It has all the logic internally to manage the connection and broker data between the instrument and driver.

 In addition to a connection to the instrument driver, other processes can connect to the port agent, via publisher connections, and listen in to all communications.
 These connections are read only.